The Moment Before Recognition

 It's late.
 The screen's the only light in the room.
 Not a warm light.
 More like the absence of everything else around it.

 I kept returning to it.
 Not because it was better.
-I didn't know yet if it was.
-I kept returning to it because it held something I hadn't yet placed.
+I didn't know yet if it was better than others.
+I kept returning to it because it held something I hadn't yet fully processed.

-That gap.
-The eye arriving before the mind has named anything.
+That gap, the eye seeing it before the mind names it, it's very small.
 A second, maybe less.
-In most of life, it closes before it's noticed at all.
+In most of life it closes before it's been noticed at all.

 I didn't select this frame that night.
 I went to bed and left it there on the screen.